The Québec maritime Blog

 - Food, lodging and gas stations are found in most communities along the trail.

 - If weather conditions deteriorate, snowmobilers can stop in any of the 21 shelters maintained by Transports Québec.
-(Note that shelters should only be used in an emergency.)
+(Note that these shelters should only be used in an emergency.)

 Ken McDonald believes that experienced snowmobilers can easily ride the White Trail, but a spirit of adventure is required!
 One last tip from him: take the time to enjoy the trip and discover all that the Lower North Shore has to offer!